Genusbiz/docs/developers/defining-an-app-model/services/rest-services/rest-service-metadata.md

 ---
-title: REST service metadata
+title: Genus Apps REST service metadata
-description: Retrieval of REST service metadata as OpenAPI (wadl or json) or wadl format.
+description: Retrieval of REST service metadata as OpenAPI (yaml or json file) or WADL format.
+Definition of metadata for the REST service.
 author: eriksandnes
 ---
 # REST service metadata